An equivariant Atiyah-Patodi-Singer index theorem for proper actions I: the index formula: Introduction

 \subsection{Acknowledgements}

-We thank Richard Melrose for helpful comments.
-HW was supported by the Australian Research Council, through Discovery Early Career Researcher Award DE160100525, by the Shanghai Rising-Star Program grant 19QA1403200, and by NSFC grant 11801178.
+We thank Richard Melrose, Yanli Song, Xiang Tang and the referees for helpful comments.
 PH thanks East China Normal University for funding a visit there in 2018.

+This work was supported by the Australian Research Council, through a Discovery Early Career Researcher Award [grant number DE160100525], by the Shanghai Rising-Star Program [grant number 19QA1403200], and by the National Natural Science Foundation of China [grant number 11801178].